Reporting Sexual Misconduct to the College

 - Keene State’s Discrimination and Discriminatory Harassment Policy

-After reporting an incident of sexual misconduct and/or relationship violence, the student will be connected to either the Program Manager for Title IX, Discrimination, and Bias or the Sexual Misconduct and Bias Investigator.
+After reporting an incident of sexual misconduct and/or relationship violence, the student will be connected to either the Title IX Coordinator or the Sexual Misconduct and Bias Investigator.
 These individuals will help the student to understand all of their options, including the option to pursue an investigatory process and/or conduct hearing.

 In making the report, the College will:

 - Encourage the student to go to the hospital emergency room or The Wellness Center for medical services and offer to transport and/or accompany the student, if applicable.

 - Connect the student with a confidential counselor at The Wellness Center.

 - Provide resources to speak directly with the on-call, confidential counselor or an advocate from MCVP: Crisis and Prevention Center.

 - Provide support in understanding, evaluating, and choosing among the services described in this policy.